pattichis/projects/README.md

 For more advanced work, refer to the Google Colab notebooks developed for [Hands on Machine Learning by Aurélien Géron](https://github.com/ageron/handson-mlp).
 You can install the demos locally on your machine using [his installation instructions](https://github.com/ageron/handson-mlp/blob/main/INSTALL.md).
 His book titled <i>Hands-on Machine Learning with Scikit-Learn and Pytorch: Concepts, Tools, and Techniques To...
 Build Intelligent Systems</i>
 can be accessed for free through [UNM library links to O'Reilly books, IEEE, etc](https://libguides.unm.edu/computer-science)

+For the statistical foundations of AI and Machine Learning methods, I use [An Introduction to Statistical Learning](https://www.statlearning.com/).
+You can download the PDF of the book for free.
+The accompanying Python labs are excellent and demonstrate several essential concepts.

+An accessible reference to modern AI/ML concepts can be found in [Deep Learning: Foundations and Concepts](https://www.bishopbook.com/).
+The book is freely available online.

+One of my students found the Understanding Deep Learning book by Simon J.D.
+Prince to be highly accessible.
+This book can be accessed from [GitHub link](https://udlbook.github.io/udlbook/).

+At UNM, you can openly access the book by Professor Martínez-Ramón who teaches our Deep Learning course.
+His book, co-authored with UNM students alumni, is titled at <i>Deep learning : a practical introduction / Manel Martínez-Ramón, Meenu Ajith, Aswathy Rajendra Kurup</i>.
+You can access it through [link](https://research.ebsco.com/c/kov46v/search/details/j5rkgtpylz?limiters=FT1%3AY&q=Manel%20Martinez-Ramon%20Deep%20Learning).

 ## Sample projects

 <b>Audio classification by Benjamin Metzner</b><br>